On the number of tangencies among $1$-intersecting $x$-monotone curves: Introduction

 We study the number of tangencies within a family of $1$-intersecting $x$-monotone planar curves.
 A planar curve is a \emph{Jordan arc}, that is, the image of an injective continuous function from a closed interval into $\mathbb{R}^2$.
 If no two points on a curve have the same $x$-coordinate, then the curve is \emph{$x$-monotone}.
 We consider families of curves such that every pair of curves intersect at a finite number of points.
 Such a family is called $t$-intersecting if every pair of curves intersects at at most $t$ points.
 An intersection point $p$ of two curves is a \emph{crossing point} if there is a small disk $D$ centered at $p$ which contains no other intersection point of these curves, each curve intersects the boundary of $D$ at exactly two points and in the cyclic order of these four points no two consecutive points belong to the same curve.
 If two curves intersect at exactly one point which is not a crossing point, then we say that they are \emph{touching} or \emph{tangent} at that point.

 The number of \emph{tangencies} is the number of tangent pairs of curves.
 If more than two curves are allowed to intersect at a common point, then every pair of curves might be tangent, e.g., for the graphs of the functions $x^{2i}$, $i=1,2,\ldots,n$, in the interval $[-1,1]$.
 Therefore, we restrict our attention to families of curves in which no three curves intersect at a common point.
-It is not hard to construct such a family of $n$ ($x$-monotone) $1$-intersecting curves with $\Omega(n^{4/3})$ tangencies based on a famous construction of Erd\H{o}s (see~\cite{pachbook}) of $n$ lines and $n$ points admitting that many point-line incidences.
+It is not hard to construct such a family of $n$ ($x$-monotone) $1$-intersecting curves with $\Omega(n^{4/3})$ tangencies based on a famous construction of Erd\H{o}s (see~\cite{pachbook}) of $n$ lines and $n$ points admitting that many point-line incidences (for an illustration consider Figure~\ref{fig:many-tangency-points} and trim every curve beyond its rightmost touching point).
 J\'anos Pach~\cite{pachpc} conjectured that requiring every pair of curves to intersect (either at crossing or a tangency point) leads to significantly less tangencies.

 \begin{conj}[\cite{pachpc}] Let $\cC$ be a set of $n$ curves such that no three curves in $\cC$ intersect at a single point and every pair of curves in $\cC$ intersect at exactly one point which is either a crossing or a tangency point.
-Then the number tangencies among the curves in $\cC$ is $O(n)$. \end{conj}
+Then the number of tangencies among the curves in $\cC$ is $O(n)$. \end{conj}

 Gy\"orgyi, Hujter and Kisfaludi-Bak~\cite{GYORGYI201829} proved Conjecture~\ref{conj:Pach} for the special case where there are constantly many faces in the arrangement of $\cC$ that together contain all the endpoints of the curves.
 In this paper we show that Conjecture~\ref{conj:Pach} also holds for $x$-monotone curves.